MetaMask/metamask-docs/docs/guide/signing-data.md

 You can use [eip712-codegen](https://github.com/danfinlay/eip712-codegen#readme) to generate most of the Solidity required to verify these signatures on-chain.
 It currently does not generate the top-level struct verification code (with the `domain`), though.
 That part will need to be written manually.
 You can see an example implementation [here](https://github.com/delegatable/delegatable-sol/blob/fb34bb259890417285f7185bc6500fb0ab8bf86f/contracts/Delegatable.sol#L80).

 ::: warning Safety First!
-Since the top level struct and `domain.name` are presented to the user prominently in the confirmation, consider the names of your contract and structs to be user-facing security interface.
+Since the top level struct type's name and the `domain.name` are presented to the user prominently in the confirmation, consider the names of your contract, the top level struct name, and the struct keys to be user-facing security interface.
 Will these labels catch the user's eye and keep them safe when a new website claiming to be an NFT giveaway presents it to them?
 It's up to you to make sure your contract is as readable as possible to the user.
 :::

 ### Parameters